 Here are some of our favorite things to do in the spring months (March, April and May):

 Every March, The New Hampshire Maple Producers Association hosts a Maple Sugaring Month and the Annual Maple Weekend.
 Join the fun at the local sugar houses!
 Sugar makers statewide open their doors, inviting the public to share in the centuries-old craft of maple sugaring.
 Talk to the producers in the local area to learn how their operations work.
 Try free samples of fresh syrup, as well as samples of maple candies and confections, coffee, and doughnuts.
 Our favorite sugar house is Just Maple, owned and operated by Roger and Barbara Proulx.
-They supply our wonderful maple popcorn and all of our syrup!
+They supply all of our syrup!

 As the weather begins to warm up, there is nothing better than spring skiing and snowshoeing.
 The temperatures are tolerable, the trails are still groomed and you may even get to pull off your coat and gloves!
 Imagine swooshing down the slopes in a t-shirt, with the glorious blue skies and sun shining down on you.

 As the snow melts, the rivers and streams rise and out of nowhere, our beautiful hiking trails are magically transformed into an amazing oasis of stunning waterfalls!
 The White Mountain National Forest alone has over 1200 miles of non-motorized trails worth checking out.

 Once the ice melts on Lake Winnipesaukee, we transition from ice fishing to the Landlocked Salmon and Lake Trout Derby.
 Also known as the Winni Derby, this annual event is held every May, is family-friendly and as a non-profit organization, works with the NH Fish and Game Department to raise awareness and funds to help support our wonderful fisheries.